FY 2017 Federal Budget Compared to Trump's Spending

-Interest on the Debt: Interest payments on the national debt are not officially part of the mandatory budget, but the payments must be made.
-In FY 2017, it was $263 billion.
+Interest payments on the national debt are not officially part of the mandatory budget, but the payments must be made.
+In FY 2017, they amounted to $263 billion.
 That will increase in future years now that interest rates are rising.

 The FY 2017 deficit was $666 billion, $100 billion higher than budgeted.
-Revenue came in $100 billion less than than expected.
+Revenue came in $100 billion less than expected.
 Spending was $3.9 trillion, slightly less than budgeted but not enough to help the deficit.
 It was the fifth-highest U.S. deficit by year.
-It made Trump the third-highest deficit by president, following Obama and Bush.
+It made Trump creator of the third-highest deficit by a president, following Obama and Bush.

 |FY 2017 (in billions)||Budget||Actual|